flipz357/S3BERT/README.md

 Note that any (costly) computation of metrics from step 1. is **not needed in inference**

-**Rule of thumb for size of feature dimensions**.
-From experience with different models, about 1/3 of the embedding may be reserved for the residual.
+**Rule of thumb for size of feature dimensions**: From experience with different models, about 1/3 of the embedding may be reserved for the residual.

 - `edim`: size of sentence embedding
 - `n`: number of custom metrics
 - `feadim`: size of a sentence feature (sentence sub-embedding)

-Then `feadim` can be set approximately to `(edim - edim / 3)/n`
+Then `feadim` can be set approximately to `(edim - edim / 3)/n`.

 ## Full example with AMR